gr33nm0nk2802/Data-Structures-and-Algorithms/JavaScript.md

 Scope of variable is also important.
 Variables which are used without the var keyword are automatically created in the global scope.
 Variables which are declared within a function, as well as the function parameters have local scope.
 That means, they are only visible within that function.

-In Computer Science a queue is an abstract Data Structure where items are kept in order.
-New items can be added at the back of the queue and old items are taken off from the front of the queue.
-Queue.
-(LIFO)

 Boolean data types true / false.